Hammond Square Cinema

 5930 Roswell Road,

-The Cinema 285 was built in the spring of 1971 by the Georgia Theatre Company.
+The Cinema 285 was opened July 2, 1971 with Dustin Hoffman in “Little Big Man”.
+It was built and operated by the Georgia Theatre Company.
 The location was the 5900 block of Roswell Road in Sandy Springs, at the intersection with Hammond Drive.
 At the time it was part of the Grant City Shopping Center.
 The W.T.
 Grant Company opened several shopping centers along I-285 during those years and two of the others also contained theatres, the Doraville and Candler Road Mini Cinemas.
 The land for this center was cleared in 1969, but the construction suffered through several starts and stops before finally finishing in June of 1971.